 The Fingerprints of Malcolm X

 History tells us that Malcolm X encompassed an elevated mental manifestation.
 In juxtaposition, the frequency of his fingerprint patterns and dermal ridge configurations were apart from the expected display of the average individual.
-This is a noteworthy dermatoglyphic event, a unique phenomenon.
+This is a significant dermatoglyphic event, a unique phenomenon.
 If we were to discover a similar pattern frequency and/or ridge structure upon the hands of another individual, we could say that the person in question maintains a potential for astuteness, as did Malcolm X. The fingerprint patterns that we possess are a result of our genetic make-up.
 This is because fingerprints are a byproduct of the human evolutionary cycle.
 In reference to the evolution of fingerprint patterns, the ulnar loop resides midway between the whorl (the first pattern to appear on the person of individuals) and the arch (that which was last).

 It is noteworthy however to mention that the February 1983 issue of the FBI Law Enforcement Bulletin displayed a horizontal loop pattern on the back cover.
 It was described as interesting and unusual.